 3. Use Connectify Hotspot

-.
-In comparison to Virtual Router Manager, Connectify is a ted more feature-rich and it holds the overall simplicity and intuitive design, but can get on your nerves with frequent ads and pop-ups reminding you to buy the premium version.
+In comparison to Virtual Router Manager, Connectify is a ted more feature-rich and it holds the overall simplicity and intuitive design.
+However, it can get on your nerves with frequent ads and pop-ups reminding you to buy the premium version.

 - Download Connectify Hotspot, here.

 - Right-click on the installer and run it as an administrator.

 - After the installation ends, restart your PC.